JanKaczmarski/cka-prep/practice-tasks.md

-:point_right: Q.  Scale the deployment you just made down to 2 replicas
+❗ Q.  Scale the deployment you just made down to 2 replicas

 Solution: